 Economic and Social Research Council (ESRC) Studentships

 The University of Edinburgh is a member institution of the Scotland-wide Doctoral Training Partnership (DTP) which is funded and accredited by the Social and Economic Research Council (ESRC).
-The DTP provides world-class postgraduate research and training in the social sciences across a wide range of disciplines, known as ‘pathways’.
+The DTP provides world-class postgraduate research and training in the social sciences across a wide range of disciplines, known as ‘Units of Assessment’.

-The pathway draws together strengths in qualitative and quantitative research, training and knowledge exchange in this topic area, supplementing existing recognised MSc provision offered by social science disciplines in the participating institutions.
+The Unit of Assessment draws together strengths in qualitative and quantitative research, training and knowledge exchange in this topic area, supplementing existing recognised MSc provision offered by social science disciplines in the participating institutions.

 Psychology is the study of human behaviour, essential to understanding individuals and societies.
 Scottish psychological research is internationally influential in advancing the understanding of behaviour and the application of that knowledge to important societal issues.